zer0def/nginxinc-kubernetes-ingress/docs-web/installation/installation-with-manifests.md

     ```
     **Note**: Make sure to references this resource in the [`-global-configuration`](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments#cmdoption-global-configuration) command-line argument.

-> **Feature Status**: The TransportServer and GlobalConfiguration resources are available as a preview feature: it is suitable for experimenting and testing; however, it must be used with caution in production environments.
+> **Feature Status**: The TransportServer, GlobalConfiguration and Policy resources are available as a preview feature: it is suitable for experimenting and testing; however, it must be used with caution in production environments.
 Additionally, while the feature is in preview, we might introduce some backward-incompatible changes to the resources specification in the next releases.

 ## 3. Deploy the Ingress Controller